 What the Life Insurance Company’s Underwriters Will Want to Know

-- When were you first prescribed valium?
+- When was the initial time you were prescribed valium?

-- Have you suffered from any side effects?
+- Have you experienced any side effects?

 - Have you been hospitalized over the past 12 months due to your medical condition?

 - Have you had any testing related to your medical situation conducted over the past six months?

 Most applicants for traditional life insurance coverage will be asked to undergo a medical exam.
 This exam will be conducted by a paramedical expert, or “paramed,” who will get a urine and blood sample.
 They will also get a blood pressure and a heart rate reading in hopes to get a sounder look at the applicant’s overall health condition.

 It is likely that with someone who is taking valium, the life insurer will want to review copies of his or her medical records from the primary care physician, a medical specialist, or from both, in order to also obtain a clearer picture of their health.